-Pearl Acoustics are manufacturers of high quality loudspeaker systems.
+Pearl Acoustics are manufacturers of high quality, bespoke HiFi equipment.

 Purity, simplicity and sustainability are our three defining words.

-Pearl Acoustics is a privately owned HiFi and loudspeaker manufacturer, specialized in designing extremely high quality loudspeakers for the high end, domestic Hi-Fi market.
-It was the brainchild of Harley Lovegrove a business man and entrepreneur who has been designing loudspeaker enclosures since the age of nine.
-Brought up in south east England (some say the centre of the world’s loudspeaker design in the 1960’s with both KEF and Lowther being in the vicinity) Harley’s passion for loudspeaker building was cemented by regular visits to the famous ‘Lowther’ loudspeaker company factory which was conveniently located on the way home from his primary school in Bromley.
+Pearl Acoustics is a privately owned HiFi equipment and loudspeaker manufacturer, specialized in designing extremely high quality products for the high end, domestic Hi-Fi market.
+It was the brainchild of Harley Lovegrove a business man and entrepreneur who was totally passionate about music and HiFi and who had been designing loudspeaker enclosures since the age of nine.
+Brought up in south east England (some say the centre of the world’s loudspeaker design in the 1960’s with both KEF and Lowther being in the vicinity) Harley’s passion for HiFi & loudspeaker building was cemented by regular visits to the famous ‘Lowther’ loudspeaker company factory which was conveniently located on the way home from his primary school in Bromley.

 Today, Pearl Acoustics is headed up by his daughter Summer Lovegrove as CEO.

-Ajay Verma is our Customer & Technical Services Director, Maxime Kinnaer our Finance and Procurement Director, and Dries Ceuleers our Production Director.
+Ajay Verma is our Customer & Technical Services Director and Dries Ceuleers our Production Director.
 Together, they head up our international sales, manufacturing and logistics team.

-Harley Lovegrove has retired from the day to day running of the business but remains a member of the board of directors of Pearl Acoustics Ltd, focusing his time between developing the brand via our YouTube channel, and his sound recording and music charity activities.
+Harley Lovegrove has retired from the day to day running of the business but remains a member of the board of directors of Pearl Acoustics Ltd, focusing his time increasing awareness of the brand via our YouTube channel, and his sound recording and music charity activities.

 “For me speaker building is more like instrument making.
 It’s a passion and a craft all at once.
 Sure there is science too but not many Luthiers know much about science, they don’t need to test their cellos, violins or classical guitars in anechoic chambers to know if they are any good or not.
 All I have done over these last five decades is to try to design and build the best possible enclosures and then to find really great drivers (ones that can cover the widest possible frequency range effortlessly).
 By teaming up with Mark Fenlon of Mark Audio, I now have my own custom drive units made exclusively for the Sibelius SG and CG models.”